lemlac/mulem/docs/reference.md

 a = 'a'
 ```

-Declare a variable with a type and it will be locked to that type until reclared with `: T`.
+Declare a variable with a type and it will be locked to that type until declared again with `: T`.
 Use `: _` to remove the locked type.

 ```mulem
 c: char